-Why Do You Say Namaste?
+Why Do You Do Namaste?

-Significance of Doing Namaste
+The Significance of Namaste

 The joining of both hands together represents unity and integrity and that we all are one family.
 It resembles “The Divine and The Self is the same in you and me”.
-Placing the hands in the heart region signifies that when we seek for our true nature and look in our hearts, we find the rays of inclusiveness that makes us realize that we are one with everybody and oneness is the ultimate reality.
+Placing the hands in the heart region signifies that when we seek our true nature and look in our hearts, we find the rays of inclusiveness that make us realize that we are one with everybody and oneness is the ultimate reality.